-Adobe’s announcement of their decision to switch to a subscription-only model has sparked off hot debates on whether they are justified in making this move.
-The Internet is flooded with concerns expressed by users of Adobe software – especially Photoshop – on whether they can now afford to continue using the software.
+Adobe’s announcement of their decision to switch to a subscription-only model had sparked off hot debates on whether they were justified in making this move.
+The Internet was flooded with concerns expressed by users of Adobe software – especially Photoshop – on whether they could afford to continue using the software.

 Doing so will mean they would have already paid for the licenses and now, to continue using those licenses, they will have to keep paying a monthly amount.
 Critics feel this works out to be a costly affair, besides being an unfair decision.
 As you read this blog post, get ready to answer the three questions given below (these are primarily aimed at photographers, photo editing artists, etc.).